Accepting

 What is Sleep Apnea?

 Sleep apnea can be a serious sleep disorder.
 When someone has it, their breathing repeatedly stops and starts while they’re sleeping.
-Treatments like CPAP therapy are designed to keep the airway open, preventing airway collapse during sleep.
+Treatments like CPAP therapy are designed to keep the airway open, preventing airway collapse during sleep, which can result in not getting enough air and disrupt both breathing and sleep quality.
 Its symptoms include loud snoring, restless sleep, and daytime sleepiness.
 CPAP machines regulate breathing by delivering air through a mask into the airways.

 Identifying Common Symptoms